The original Wigner's-Friend scenarios: Introduction

 \section{Introduction}

-There has been a surge of interest over the past decade in the subject of ``Wigner's Friend,'' referring to a brief scenario presented by E. P. Wigner in 1961.\cite{Wigner} Many papers have explored variations on Wigner's theme,\cite{Schmid.23} and together these raise a host of questions including the role of observers in measurement, the role of consciousness in quantum mechanics, the objectivity of the collapse of the wavefunction and of the wavefunction itself.
+There has been a surge of interest over the past decade in the subject of ``Wigner's Friend,'' referring to a brief scenario presented by E. P. Wigner in 1961.\cite{Wigner} This accompanies a broader expansion of interest in foundational issues, which includes the emergence of new observer-centric interpretations of quantum theory, such as the relational interpretation\cite{Rovelli} and the QBist approach.\cite{QBist} These developments are encouraged by the emergence and recognition of the new subfield, Quantum Information, which spans foundational issues along with the more practical pursuits of quantum computation and quantum communication.\cite{APS status}

+The work on Wigner's-Friend-like scenarios\cite{Schmid.23} in particular addresses a subset of issues within the larger measurement problem.
+These include the roles of observers in measurement, the consistency of information available to multiple observers, and the objectivity of the wavefunction and of quantum mechanics itself.

-In this paper I will focus on the two original scenarios - Wigner's scenario of 1961, and an earlier (lesser known) scenario by Hugh Everett in 1956.\cite{sketches,Barrett} Each was motivated by a paradox (then unnamed) whose only purpose was to expose contradictions lurking in the naive application of quantum theory to systems with multiple observers.
-The messages were in the resolutions.
-These were very different; both are instructive.
-I will discuss both of them, and a third resolution based on decoherence theory.
-None of the Wigner's-Friend stories, thus resolved, constitutes a paradox.
-Indeed, taken together, these stories help clarify the roles of measuring apparati and observers in quantum measurements.
+In this paper I will focus on the two original scenarios - Wigner's scenario of 1961, and an earlier (lesser known) scenario by Hugh Everett in 1956. \cite{sketches,Barrett} Both of them were motivated by a paradox (then unnamed) whose purpose was to expose contradictions lurking in the naive application of quantum theory to systems with multiple observers.
+But the real messages were in the proposed resolutions.
+While the two stated paradoxes were essentially the same, the resolutions were very different.
+The more specific aims of this paper are to articulate these resolutions in the context of the authors' beliefs at the time, and identify the foundational issues that are still in play in current Wigner's-Friend-like investigations.
+It is particularly important to cite Everett's contribution, as I suspect that many readers will not be aware of {\it his} Wigner's-Friend story, which only appeared in a preliminary version of his Ph.D. thesis.\cite{sketches}

+I will show how the two very different resolutions fit together coherently, and add a supporting third resolution based on the theory of decoherence.
+The last provides a more current perspective while adding important content.
+I make no attempt to review the current literature.
+Our intent here is to provide a conceptual background, augmented by Everett's original contribution, for those readers who wish to further explore the literature, or simply to attend colloquia based on current work.
+It could also be useful to teachers in motivating discussions of foundations and interpretations of quantum mechanics.